 Modern Deterrence Conference Autumn 2019

-This conference will examine the connection between defence and offence in deterring greyzone threats; it will also examine deterrence of aggression triggered by climate change.
+This conference examined the connection between defence and offence in deterring greyzone threats; it also examined deterrence of aggression triggered by climate change.

 Deterrence is, by definition, about psychology: how does an actor convince another actor to alter aggressive plans?
 For generations, when countries primarily squared off against each other with military formations, that psychological equation was relatively simple to establish.
 Today’s greyzone warfare, however, involves non-military means of offence – such as cyber attacks and malign influence – that cannot be deterred by armed forces.
 This conference – the third within RUSI’s Modern Deterrence project – will address several fundamental questions: